 - Free Trial Available – With the free trial you can get a closer look at WpStream – No credit card required.

 Most of us still have fond memories of our graduation ceremonies and our time in college.
-This article should serve as a rough guide on how to broadcast your own ceremony, so don’t take it too literally.
+This article should serve as a rough guide on how to live stream graduation ceremonies, so don’t take it too literally.
 Mix it up and find a solution that works for you and for your content.
 In the end, the main idea is to enjoy yourself while doing it – this, more often than not, leads to the best results.
 Even if you just want to do a one-time live stream or you want to turn it into a full time business, WpStream will be with you along every step of the way.